csc-training/hpc-python/docs/mooc/using-compiled-code/interfacing-c-with-cffi.md

 ffibuilder.compile(verbose=True)
 ~~~

-When we execute the script, cffi creates a Python extension module called in
+When we execute the script, CFFI creates a Python extension module called in
 this case `_my_math` which exposes the selected functions:

 ~~~bash